 - A c means that a local change/creation is occurring for the item (such as the creation of a directory or the changing of a symlink, etc.).

-- A h means that the item is a hard link to another item (requires --hard-links).
+- An h indicates the item is a hard link to another item (requires --hard-links).

-- A . means that the item is not being updated (though it might have attributes that are being modified).
+- A . indicates the item is not being updated (though it might have attributes that are being modified).

-- A * means that the rest of the itemized-output area contains a message (e.g. "deleting").
+- A * indicates the rest of the itemized-output area contains a message (e.g., "deleting").